maildev/maildev/README.md

 ## Roadmap

-* Add sqlite or JSON storage w/ possibility to persist data after restarts
+* Add sqlite or [NeDB](https://github.com/louischatriot/nedb) storage w/ possibility to persist data after restarts
 * Write tests for server and client
 * Write grunt task for quick drop into projects using grunt